pranaykasturi/mosaik-heatpump/README.rst

 *Off-design calculation*

 For the off-design calculations, the default characteristic lines provided by TESPy for the components (condenser, evaporator, pumps, compressor) were used.
 However, it is possible to use other charactersitic line/maps through TESPy.
-Please refer to TESPy's documentation for further details on this.
+We refer to TESPy's documentation for further details on this.

 *Advice for other models of heat pumps*

+In addition to the two heat pump models, which are described by a parametrization, also other heat pumps can be developed based TESPy.
+Here are some advices for implementing your own heat pump model:

 * Always have a look at a fluid proprety diagram when checking different refrigerants to find appropriate starting values.
-There are various tools, e.g. CoolProp(fluid property database of TESPy)or FluProDia(https://fluprodia.readthedocs.io/).
+There are various tools, e.g. CoolProp (fluid property database of TESPy) or FluProDia (https://fluprodia.readthedocs.io/).
 * Build up your model step by step and make a drawing of the process marking where you specify which parameter.
 * Use starting values if necessary.
-Also, if you build up your model step by step you will see, where starting values are useful and where you can skip on them.
+Also, if you build up your model step by step you will see, where starting values are useful and where you can skip them.

 As input to this script, the design point data from the datasheets have to be provided in a csv file.
 As an example, the inputs for the two models of heat pumps have been provided.
 In addition, the saved network from a